 At Maestro, we’ve created quite a number of apps, specifically those designed to increase sales force productivity.
 We have learned a thing or two about how to build them to be successful.
 So, to help you be successful, too, we’ve pulled together seven qualities that every sales productivity app should have.
-How does yours measure up?
+How does your app measure up?

 Without a clear purpose, an app is just another icon on a crowded screen.
 Your app should help reps overcome a specific business challenge.
 It must be helpful, add value and increase efficiency.